gitesei/lipid-models/README.md

 ### Layout

-- `3bead.ipynb` Jupyter Notebook to launch Monte Carlo simulations of the [3-bead Cooke model](https://aip.scitation.org/doi/10.1063/1.2135785) using [Faunus](http://mlund.github.io/faunus/)
+- `3bead.ipynb` Jupyter Notebook to launch Monte Carlo simulations a highly coarse-grained lipid model using [Faunus](http://mlund.github.io/faunus/).
+This notebook guides you through a protocol to simulate planar lipid bilayers of the [3-bead Cooke model](https://aip.scitation.org/doi/10.1063/1.2135785) and to calculate thermodynamic properties such as the transition temperature and the thermal expansivity.
 - `3bead/` Faunus simulation data for the 3-bead model

 ### Usage